 For me this craft has developed into an intentional act of independence.
 It is evidence that I, as all women, can thrive in spaces society has deemed that are not for us.
 Woodworking is not new to women, but like so many other parts of history our contributions have been minimized and overshadowed.

 I did not start woodworking as a form of resistance.
 I did it because I was homesick living away from my family and making things with power tools was my form of feeling connected to them.
 It was healing.
 But now, understanding the craft’s underrepresentation, I view every piece I make as a step towards visibility for handmade furniture, women woodworkers and black women woodworkers.

-My hope, thru Olivia Oak, is to continue to elevate the craft, like so many women and men before us and to give more people access to solid wood handmade furniture that can be treasured over generations.
+My hope, thru Olivia Oak, is to continue to elevate the craft, like so many women and men before me and to give more people access to solid wood handmade furniture that can be treasured over generations.

 Paige O. Dotsy